-After depreciating gradually since mid-2016 the Canadian dollar reversed its course abruptly in May 2017 when the expectations of the Bank of Canada to lift the key rate started building up on the back of rising economic activity and fast disappearing labour market slack.
-These expectations materialised in July 2017 when the Bank of Canada raised the key rate for the first time in 7 years.
+The Canadian dollar started strengthening in mid-2Q17 on the back of increasing expectations of the Bank of Canada to lift the key rate due to rising economic activity and fast disappearing labour market slack.
+The same narrative supported loonie during July-September.
+Expectations of monetary policy tightening materialised in July 2017 when the Bank of Canada raised the key rate for the first time in seven years.
 Positive economic developments led to another rate hike in September 2017, which caught markets by surprise.
-With this second rate hike the Bank of Canada returned the key rate to the level last seen at end 2015 thus sending a signal to the markets that the Canadian economy had finally undergone the process of accommodation to the lower oil prices environment.
-Shrugging off a substantial rise in oil prices, the Canadian dollar underwent a correction in September-December 2017 with the expectations of further monetary policy tightening by the Bank of Canada being stabilised.
-The yields on long-term Canadian government bonds mostly followed the upward path of US Treasury bonds during the period under review, while rising probability of a rate hike pushed them higher in 2Q-3Q17.
+With this second rate hike, the Bank of Canada returned the key rate to the level last seen at end-2015 thus sending a signal to the markets that the Canadian economy had finally undergone the process of accommodation to the lower oil prices environment.

+Shrugging off a substantial rise in oil prices the Canadian dollar underwent a correction in September-December 2017, with the expectations of further monetary policy tightening by the Bank of Canada being stabilised.
+The yields on long-term Canadian government bonds mostly followed the upward path of US Treasury bonds in 3Q17, with rising probability of a rate hike pushing them even higher.

-The oil prices intensified their influence on the Canadian dollar in 1Q18.
+The oil prices reinstated their influence on the Canadian dollar in January 2018.
 The loonie also got support from the Bank of Canada, which delivered another rate hike in January 2018, bringing the key rate to 1.25%, its maximum level since 2009.
 Lingering uncertainties surrounding the future of the NAFTA as well as trade war jitters led to the Canadian dollar's weakness and downward move in the yields on long-term Canadian government bonds in late 1Q18.
-Despite Canada getting a temporary exclusion from the newly imposed US tariffs on various goods, the mere probability of new tariffs unnerved the markets and resulted in the Bank of Canada refraining from a rate hike in March 2018.
+Despite Canada getting an exclusion till May 2018 from the newly imposed US tariffs on various goods, the persisting probability of new tariffs unnerved the markets and resulted in the Bank of Canada refraining from a rate hike in March 2018.